 Infinite CBD makes a variety of capsules.

-Our chemist-formulated CBD isolate capsules allow you to enjoy a consistent dose of CBD whenever you see fit.
+Our chemist-formulated CBD isolate capsules allow you to enjoy a consistent amount of CBD whenever you see fit.

-Isolate Capsules are available is three dosages: 10mg, 25mg, and 100mg
+Isolate Capsules are available is three options: 10mg, 25mg, and 100mg

 All varieties of cannabis oil can be made into edibles.
 While “edibles” may be predominantly associated with THC, more CBD edibles are popping up as well.